Alberto-Hache/the-crown/backlog.md

 # Backlog

+## Create moves for Soldier

+- Create and pass tests for calculate_soldier_moves().

 ## Testing game_play.py

-- Create tests for position_attacked().
+- Create and pass tests for calculate_soldier_moves().
-- Create tests for evaluate().
+- Create and pass tests for evaluate().

 ## Rules

-- game_play: add function to check if a position is legal:
+- game_play: add function to check if a position is legal?
+[Better check pseudo-moves once done?]
   - No princes can be taken.
   - No soldiers in their prince's starting position.
   - Number of princes, knights, soldiers per side.